civol/HDLRuby/README.md

 #### Extending HDLRuby::High constructs globally

-By gobal extension of HDLRuby::High constructs we actually mean the classical extension of Ruby classes by monkey patching the corresponding class.
+By gobal extension of hardware constructs we actually mean the classical extension of Ruby classes by monkey patching the corresponding class.
 For example, it is possible to add a methods giving the number of signals in the interface of a system instance as follows: